 Anyway, even though my hotel was well up a lane away from traffic, a taxi soon appeared.
 I had planned well in advance and printed out a map of where I wanted to go.
 The driver still seemed confused until suddenly the penny dropped.

 The main thing was that he knew the way.
-We were waved through the gates of the Institute and drove round the large campus, which even had its own 7/11 shop; another guaranteed feature in the city along with taxis.
+We were waved through the gates of the Institute and drove around the large campus, which even had its own 7/11 shop; another guaranteed feature in the city, along with taxis.
 He dropped me behind the towering Main Stand.

 As at every game I'd attended in Thailand, a small stall had been set up by a vendor selling drinks of all kinds, crisps, noodles and local delicacies that were cooked on a small griddle.
 I was glad to get some water.